Skip to main content

 Bob Ferguson is an accomplished progressive who leads with integrity and grit.
 He is the best choice to be the next governor of Washington.

-Attorney General Bob Ferguson is running for governor on his impressive record of advocating for all Washingtonians.
+Attorney General Bob Ferguson is running for governor on his impressive record as an advocate for all Washingtonians.
 He has served as attorney general since 2012 and has won some of the biggest and most consequential legal cases in Washington's history during that time.

 All of these wins echo Ferguson's priorities in running for governor: to continue fighting to improve health care access, protect consumers, and strengthen the rights of working families in Washington.
 If elected, he plans to scale up behavioral health care.
 Recognizing that currently "our jails are collectively our largest mental health provider," he is committed to a large number of interventions in our communities including prevention, adding more health providers, and more peer service support.
 He's also committed to breaking up corporate monopolies and reducing the cost of living, establishing Washington as a clean energy hub, and exploring high-speed rail infrastructure.